Next Start

 4/20/2021

-The braking system is one of the most important safety features on a vehicle.
+The braking system is one of the most important safety features of a vehicle.
 For diesel vehicles in particular, it’s important that a technician knows how the specific brake system functions so it can be maintained and serviced as needed.

 Depending on the truck’s classification, either hydraulic brakes or air brakes are used.
-Air brakes are typically used when there is a large amount of weight or goods being transported, since hydraulic fluid has the potential to develop leaks.
+Air brakes are typically used when there is a large amount of weight or goods being transported since hydraulic fluid has the potential to develop leaks.

 Wondering about the specifics of when diesel hydraulic brakes are used and how they work?
 Keep reading to find out more about them.